 6. Spices And Gold

-The spice souk, located on Baniyas Street, Eastern Dubai in Deira, adjacent to the gold souk in the locality of Al Ras.
+The spice souk is located on Baniyas Street, Eastern Dubai in Deira, adjacent to the gold souk in the locality of Al Ras.
 Dubai’s Spice Souk is a traditional spice market, one among Dubai’s heritage areas.

-It is colorful, as well as aromatic experience.
-There are a variety of recipes and flavors on display around the narrow lanes which, lined up with open and closed-roof stores.
+It is a colorful, as well as aromatic experience.
+There are a variety of recipes and flavors on display around the narrow lanes which, are lined up with open and closed-roof stores.

 Relish the atmosphere of the old as you come one on one with the mountains of fragrant herbs and spices spilling from large baskets at every turn.
 Some are potent, while others are light, airy, and sweet.
 You can take photos of dried herbs, flowers, and other piles of spices displayed.